rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part5.md

 Since we’re going to be serving the javascript content from our existing web api site, we won't need the cli-service's web server capabilities.
 We’re only interested in the building and packaging of our vue files for distribution.

-The defaults provided by vue are good for many people, but won’t quite work for us so we'll need to configured things slightly.
+The defaults provided by vue are good for many people, but won’t quite work for us so we'll need to configure things slightly.

 If we wanted, we could configure everything via javascript config files, but since vue-cli provides a handy UI for managing the basics of these configurations, and I know how many people like using UIs, we'll go down that path instead.

-From your command line, start the UI by running
+Make your working directory your new vue-app folder and from your command line, start the UI by running
 ```
 vue ui
 ```

-Go to the project manager (http://localhost:8000/project/select) and choose to import an existing project
+Go to the project manager (http://localhost:8000/project/select) and choose to import an existing project by clicking "Import this folder"

 ![vue project manager](/assets/images/2018-11/vue_project_manager.png)